 Marketing content has multiple purposes.
 It is used to attract potential buyers, educate them about the solution, build trust in the brand, and persuade buyers to make a purchase.
 B2B content, in particular, performs one additional function: it needs to support the completion of the B2B buying process.

 Content that performs this function is Buyer Enablement Content.

 Buyer Enablement content is any kind of content that helps to simplify the B2B purchase process of the buyer, making it easier for them to convince other stakeholders in the organization to approve the purchase.

-The B2B buyer decision-making is complex.
-It can involve as many as 10 stakeholders from various functions.
-Marketers have found that delivering valuable buyer enablement content can result bigger deals and less buyer regret.
+B2B buyer decision-making is complex.
+It can involve up to 10 stakeholders from various functions.
+Marketers have found that delivering valuable buyer enablement content can result in bigger deals and less buyer regret.